Presenter Resources

 Task Deadline

-Confirm your willingness to present at the conference May 10
+Confirm your willingness to present at the conference by completing the online speaker agreement form

-Send your presentation draft to your coach to review (or have a colleague review) Optional - August 25
+Send your presentation draft to you coach to review (or have a colleague review) August 25

 Presentation Guidelines & Recommendations